AHWALab/WAEF5-dockerized/Readme.md

-# West Africa EF5 Workshop
+# SERVIR - West Africa EF5 Workshop

 This repository contains all materials needed for running the EF5 hydrological model for West Africa at a 1 km resolution.